Date: 18 July 2017. Small Powerboat

 convenient to get out a beverage from my reefer aka refrigerator.
 If

-the reefer were down below I don't know that I would "feel like"
+the reefer were down below I do not know that I would "feel like"

 going up and down steps just to get something to wet my whistle.